-Step 1 Making the bag handle
+Step 1 Make the bag handle

 Creating the handle was a bit of a challenge for me.
 My first try was an epic fail when I tried to place the white and heart tape together.
 I made a wrinkled mess and realized it was too wide.

-Instead, I went with the hot pink and folded it over on itself in thirds to create a narrow more functional handle.
+Instead, I went with the hot pink and folded it over itself in thirds to create a narrow more functional handle.
 To hide the loose ends, I folded them over and secured them with a tiny piece of tape.

 These ends will be sewn onto the bag with the red embroidery thread.
 Notice the seam in the bottom photo (above) which explains folding in thirds.
 Be careful and go slow to avoid wrinkles.